Cat coat genetics: Colorpoint and albinism

 The tyrosine pathway also produces neurotransmitters, thus mutations in the early parts of that pathway may affect not only pigment, but also neurological development.
-This results in a higher frequency of cross-eyes among colorpointed cats, as well as the high frequency of cross-eyes in white tigers.
+This results in a higher frequency of cross-eyes among colorpoint cats, as well as the high frequency of cross-eyes in white tigers.

-Two distinct alleles causing blue-eyed and pink-eyed albinism respectively have been previously theorized.

 Silver and golden series

+Silver series

 The silver series is caused by the Melanin inhibitor gene I/i.
 The dominant form causes melanin production to be suppressed, but it affects phaeomelanin (red pigment) much more than eumelanin (black or brown pigment).
-On tabbies, this turns the background a sparkling silver color while leaving the stripe color intact, making a silver tabby.
+On tabbies, this turns the background a sparkling silver color while leaving the stripe color intact, making a cold-toned silver tabby.
 On solid cats, it turns the base of the hair pale, making them silver smoke.
+The term cameo is commonly used for red silver and cream silver (inhibitor gene (I-O-)) colored coats in cats.

+Wide band factors

-Silver agouti cats can have a range of phenotypes, from silver tabby, to silver shaded (under half the hair is pigmented), to tipped silver/chinchilla (only the very tip of the hair is pigmented).
+Silver agouti cats can have a range of phenotypes, from silver tabby, to silver shaded (under half the hair is pigmented, approx. 1/3 of hair length), to tipped silver also called chinchilla or shell (only the very tip of the hair is pigmented, approx. 1/8 of hair length).
 This seems to be affected by hypothetical wide band factors, which make the silver band at the base of the hair wider.
 Breeders often notate wide band as a single gene Wb/wb, but it is most likely a polygenic trait.

+Golden series

-If a cat has the wide band trait but no inhibitor, the band will be golden instead of silver.
-These cats are known as golden tabbies.
-Shaded golden and tipped golden are also possible.
+If a cat has the wide band trait but no silver melanin inhibitor, the band will be golden instead of silver.
+These cats are known as golden tabbies, or in Siberian cats sunshine tabbies.
+The golden color is caused by the CORIN gene.
+Shaded golden and tipped golden are also possible, in the same hair length distribution as the silver-gene.
 However, there is no golden smoke, because the combination of wide band and nonagouti simply produces a solid cat.